-A word from this session’s President, Josephine Weir
+A word from this session’s President, Alun Scott

-As we are all fully aware, the Covid-19 pandemic has had an immense impact on our lives.
-The Society has been less affected than many but we have had to adjust to a new set of circumstances over the last two years with both Will and Josephine presiding over online meetings and presentations.
+As we are all fully aware, the Covid-19 pandemic has had an immense impact on our practices and our lives.
+The Society has been less affected than many, but we have had to adjust to a new set of circumstances over the last two years with both Will and Josephine presiding over online meetings and presentations.
 We had hoped to be back face to face last year but then Omicron came along and caused more disruption.

 A core value of the Society is to provide high quality educational content of relevance to the membership.
 As such, one of my roles as President has been to invite speakers to address the Society at our six educational sessions for 2022-23.
 I hope the variation in topics this year will be of interest to the membership.
 The programme will range from dental education, cancer, paediatric dentistry and even some materials science, if you can stay awake for that!

 There are six meetings over the season held on Tuesday evenings.
-Registration starts at 6.30pm with the lecture starting at 7.00pm and these timings will continue online to give members the opportunity to catch up with friends.
-Once we have the green light to meet in person again our December meeting will be held in the Anatomy Department and the remaining meetings will be held in the lecture theatres of the Dental Hospital and School.
+Registration starts at 6.30pm in GDEC with the lecture starting at 7.00pm.
+We are in negotiations with the Anatomy Department around the Christmas meeting and will let you know if our Christmas meeting will be held in it’s traditional venue.
+The remaining meetings will be held in the lecture theatres of the Dental Hospital and School.
 The website makes the booking process straight forward and the delivery of CPD certificates seamless.

-We are delighted to say that plans to hold the annual dinner in February 2022 are now in full swing.
-The dinner will be held in the stunning surroundings offered by the Royal College of Physicians and Surgeons of Glasgow.
+The annual dinner will be held in the stunning surroundings offered by the Royal College of Physicians and Surgeons of Glasgow in April this year.
 This evening never fails to entertain and impress the palate.

-The committee and I look forward to welcoming you to the first virtual meeting on the 19 October 2021.
+The committee and I look forward to welcoming you to the first face to face meeting since 2020 on Tuesday 18 October 2022.
 I do hope you can come along to join us and please encourage colleagues to do the same.

 If you require any further information about the Society, please contact our new secretary, Lizzie